wordofwarning/wordofwarning.org/hab/worksahead/index.md

 Our [thirteenth Works Ahead](/archive/2025-worksahead) returned to <a href="https://contactmcr.com" target="_blank">Contact</a> in May, with a double bill from artists Adèle Le Gallez and Martha Pailing… See [images](/galleries/2025-woah).

 #### 2026
-Our fourteenth Works Ahead will take place at <a href="https://contactmcr.com" target="_blank">Contact</a> in May and June, with two very different works from artists n:u (melissandre varin) and Nathan Birkinshaw…
+Our fourteenth Works Ahead will take place at <a href="https://contactmcr.com" target="_blank">Contact</a> in May and June, with two very different works from artists n:u (melissandre varin) and Nathan Birkinshaw.
+A further commission was awarded with Contact to artist Lisa Ford for them to develop their idea for future presentation…

 Works Ahead 2026 commissioned by [hÅb](/hab) and <a href="https://contactmcr.com" target="_blank">Contact</a>; produced by [hÅb](/hab); supported using public funding by Arts Council England.<br>Works Ahead Project Mentor: Peader Kirk